hugosmoreira/2023-portifolio-blog-ts-nextjs/content/blogs/intro-to-node-js.md

 ## Installing Express

+Express is a fast and lightweight web application framework for Node.js.
+It provides a set of powerful features for building web applications quickly and easily.
+Express is widely used in the Node.js community and has a large number of packages and plugins available.

+Express is built on top of Node.js and provides a simple, yet powerful set of features for building web applications.
+It includes features like routing, middleware, templates, and more.
+Express also makes it easy to integrate with other libraries and frameworks.

 Before we can start using Express, we need to install it in our Node.js project.
 We can do this using the Node Package Manager (NPM) by running the following command in our terminal:

 ```